Land Use Methods and Metrics Development Outcome:Factors Influencing Progress

 Bay Watershed Population

 The way humans use the land has a dramatic impact on the Bay and local waterways.
 The decline in the health of the Chesapeake Bay is correlated to the rise in population in the watershed from 1950 through the 1980s.
-Experts predict that the watershed’s population will increase up to nearly 22 million by the year 2050, with related loss of natural areas and increases in urban development.
-While the rate of growth is expected to decline steadily through 2050, absolute growth is expected to continue to exceed 1 million per decade.
-This increase in human population and its effects are expected to pose new challenges for the land use-related outcomes within the Chesapeake Bay Watershed Agreement.
+Experts predict that the watershed’s population will increase to almost 22 million by the year 2050, with related loss of natural areas and increases in urban development.
+While the rate of growth is expected to decline over the coming decades, absolute growth is expected to continue to exceed 1 million people per decade.
+This increase in human population and its effects are expected to pose new challenges for 20 of the 31 outcomes in the 2014 Chesapeake Bay Watershed Agreement that list land use change or land conversion as an important factor influencing progress.

 Data Costs